ajitrajasekharan/bert_vector_clustering/README.md

 	python examine_model.py 2 > bert_vectors.txt

-**Step 1c:** Execute run.sh and then choose option 1 to create cluster file debug_pivots.txt
+**Step 1c:** Execute run.sh and then choose option 1 to create cluster file debug_pivots.txt. *If the intent is to do NER for custom types, replace bootstrap_entities.txt with the entity types of the subset of the terms of interest present in the  vocabulary of the model being used for NER.*

 **Step 1d:** Run